ludolpif/llss/doc/DEBUGGING-Linux.md

 ## Debugging tools

-### CPU-side code debbugging
+### CPU-side code debugging

 - You can use your favorite GDB frontend (like `ddd` or `seergdb`)
 - I didn't tried VSCode but it should work
   - please contribute some instructions for it here if you try
-- To have source-display without manual configuration, you need pay attention of current working directoty
+- To have source-display without manual configuration, you need pay attention of current working directory
   - bad ones : where the executable is, `program/` subfolder
   - good one : the root of llss git repository
-- The main entry point typically shown in the fronted before `run` is in SDL headers
+- The main entry point typically shown by the frontend before `run` is in SDL headers
   - because we use `#define SDL_MAIN_USE_CALLBACKS` and `#include <SDL3/SDL_main.h>` in `program/main.c`
   - if you have GDB shell, you just can `break SDL_AppIterate` then `run`
   - otherwise your tool should have a "Break in" field where you can give a bare function name like `SDL_AppIterate`